 March 2012 – July 2012

-Off the Walls: Art from Aboriginal and Torres Strait Islander Affairs Agencies 1967–2005 traced the history of artworks given to or acquired by federal Indigenous agencies.
-It included a collection of some 2000 works in the National Museum of Australia's National Historical Collection.
+Art from Aboriginal and Torres Strait Islander affairs agencies, given to or acquired by federal Indigenous agencies between 1967 and 2005.
+Includes a database of more than 2000 works now in the National Museum’s collection.

 October 2011 – June 2012